LeonEck/Battleships/README.md

 `npm install` In the root of the project

-`npm install -g grunt` (Optional) Used to run tests and generate documentation
+`npm install -g grunt-cli` (Optional) Used to run tests and generate documentation

 #### Tests